Tree Nut Allergy Diet

 When you are not at home

-Always carry 2 epinephrine autoinjectors.
+Always carry 2 doses of epinephrine medicine, such as epinephrine autoinjectors or nasal spray.
 Make sure that you and the people close to you know how to use them.

 Wear a medical alert bracelet or necklace with your allergy information.